ethereum/homestead-guide/source/contracts-and-transactions/contracts.rst

 What is a Contract?
 ================================================================================

 A contract is a collection of code (its functions) and data (its state) that resides at a specific address on the Ethereum blockchain.
-They govern the behaviour of accounts within the Ethereum state.
 Contract accounts are able to pass messages between themselves as well as doing practically Turing complete computation.
 Contracts live on the blockchain in a Ethereum-specific binary format called Ethereum Virtual Machine (EVM) bytecode.

-However, contracts are typically written in some high level language such as `Solidity <https://solidity.readthedocs.org/en/latest/>`_ and then compiled into byte code to be uploaded on the blockchain.
-Note that other languages also exist, notably Serpent and LLL, which are described further in the `Ethereum High Level Languages`_ section of this documentation.
+Contracts are typically written in some high level language such as `Solidity
+<https://solidity.readthedocs.org/en/latest/>`_ and then compiled into bytecode
+to be uploaded on the blockchain.
+Note that other languages also exist, notably Serpent and LLL, which are described further in the :ref:`ethereum-high-level-languages` section of this documentation.

 Write a Contract
 ================================================================================

 No language would be complete without a Hello World program.
 Operating within the Ethereum environment, Solidity has no obvious way of "outputting" a string.
-The closest we can do is to use a log event to place a string into the blockchain:
+The closest we can do is to use a log event to place a string into the
+blockchain:

 .. code:: js